Target level of study

 27h

-This module covers selected methods of numerical physics with applications relevant to the Fundamental Physics pathway.
-After a review of programming with Python 3, numerical algorithms for solving nonlinear equations, ordinary differential equations and systems of linear equations will be studied.
-A major part of the module will concern numerical linear algebra and its applications in physics and numerical analysis.
-Finally, there will be an introduction to formal calculus systems.
+This module will cover selected methods of numerical physics with applications relevant to the Fundamental Physics track.
+After reviewing programming with Python 3, we will study numerical algorithms for solving nonlinear equations, ordinary differential equations, and systems of linear equations.
+A major part of the module will focus on numerical linear algebra and its applications in physics and numerical analysis.
+Finally, an introduction to computer algebra systems is planned.

 Quantum Mechanics